-Dense, chewy and ultra-rich, blondies are the perfect decadent treat.
-These Macadamia Caramel Blondies are out of this world and totally swoon-worthy.
+Soft yet chewy and ultra-rich, these caramel blondies are the perfect decadent treat.
+With white chocolate chips and macadamias (or any nuts you like) these are out of this world and totally swoon-worthy.

 Bars, in general, are a wonderful treat for fetes, bake sales and picnics because once they cool in the tin, you just cut them up into individual servings.
 No waste, no fuss.
 They’re easily portable and hold up perfectly in Summer or Winter without the need for refrigeration.